verghost/vlc-lua-docs/index.md

 # VLC Lua Docs
-These are docs intended to help with creating custom Lua scripts to extend VLC functionality.

-#### **Disclaimers**
-1. This documentation is for VLC and is written according to the [source code](https://code.videolan.org/videolan/vlc/) available at the time of writing.
-Your VLC plugins might behave differently than expected depending on what version you are running and how long ago the latest release was.
-2. I might refer to "lists", "arrays" or "objects" a lot in these docs, but that is by habbit.
-In lua these are all just [tables](https://www.lua.org/pil/11.html).
-Bascially, this is NOT in any way a Lua tutorial.
-3. All info in these docs is sourced from [README files in here](https://code.videolan.org/videolan/vlc/-/tree/master/share/lua/), [VideoLAN Forums](https://forum.videolan.org/), [the Wiki](https://wiki.videolan.org/), [code from existing VLC addons](https://addons.videolan.org) and of course my own tinkering and looking at the source code.
+The aim of these docs is to create a single, centralized resource that contains accurate, version-specific documentation on the VLC Lua plugin API in order to (hopefully) help aspiring plugin developers.
+All info in these docs has been compiled from a number of disparate readme files, [VideoLAN Forum](https://forum.videolan.org/) posts, [the Wiki](https://wiki.videolan.org/), [code from existing VLC addons](https://addons.videolan.org) and of course my own tinkering and staring at the source code.

-## How to install custom Lua scripts
-Lua scripts are installed in the /Lua folder of the VLC install directory under subdirectories according to their type
+### **Note**
+- This is NOT a Lua tutorial.
+There are plenty of good ones out there, so these docs expect that you are familiar with the language.
+- This documentation intentionally overlooks VLC [skins](https://www.videolan.org/vlc/skins.html).
+This is mainly because they already have their own [skin editor application](https://www.videolan.org/vlc/skins.html) and are a little outdated (last release was 25-Aug-2009).
+Plus they require a totally different "skinnable" U.I. which looks real ugly.

+## Plugin Basics
+There are a few different types of lua scripts each with their own purpose, functionality, install directory and quirks.
+Because of this, I have given each of the types their own page instead of laying everything out here.
+Instead I will use this page to cover the basics.

+### What are VLC Lua Plugins?
+They are small one-file* programs written in [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)), a very small and lightweight programming language that was designed to be embedded in other apps.
+These programs are run by VLC and can access internal VLC data and functionality via the VLC Lua API, which these docs attempt to describe.
+The API differs from version to version, but basically allows anyone with basic knowledge of Lua to extend the functionality of VLC.
+###### * some exceptions to this, for example if custom Lua modules are installed

+### Installation
+Scripts are placed into their install directories as text-based '.lua' source code files, or as compiled '.luac' binaries (see the section at the bottom about LUAC for more info).
+Each of the install directories for different types of plugins are found in the 'lua' folder in the VLC install directory.
+Below are the default install directories for VLC on different platforms.
 - Windows (all users): %ProgramFiles%\VideoLAN\VLC\lua\
 - Windows (current user): %APPDATA%\VLC\lua\
 - Linux (all users): /usr/lib/vlc/lua/